Skip to Main Content

 Locating Non-Law Journal Articles

-Students may also be interested in trying two new browser extensions which aim to help researchers gain free access to copies of articles by searching open access repositories.
+There are two browser extensions which aim to help researchers gain free access to copies of articles by searching open access repositories.

 Not all databases will provide PDFs copies of the articles.
 Some databases will provide the article in an html format and it is not generally easy to tell from the links what the format will be.